9 Live Music Streaming Platforms For Concerts & Shows

 What is the best live-streaming platform for music?

-How do I stream live music?
+How do I broadcast live music?

 In the most basic sense: set up your performance, either pay videographers or set up a camera or two (for more intimate gigs) to capture footage of the show, and then connect the footage to any of the live music streaming platforms we’ve explored in this guide.